 Writing for the Wrong Reasons

 Writers are told to write about anything, anytime, as much as possible.
 This is great advice…to a point.
 What happens, though, when a writer’s intentions become skewed?
 Certain motivations and situations can lead them down the wrong path and actually inhibit their writing.
-Below are five scenarios that writers should try to avoid.
+Below are five ways to avoid writing for the wrong reasons.

 Writing for Fame

 I cannot personally speak for this motivation.
 I am not famous.
 I will probably never be famous.
 Maybe writers looking for fame are confusing celebrity for admiration.
-I’m sure that Stephen King loves to be told how much his books mean to his fans, but I doubt he appreciates the occasional stalker who lurks out his bedroom window.
+I’m sure that Stephen King loves to be told how much his books mean to his fans, but I doubt he appreciates the occasional stalker who lurks outside his home.

 Writing Because You Think You Have To